Arthgyaan

 Arbitrage funds

-These funds try to profit from pricing discrepancies in the equity cash and futures markets.
-They have equity-like taxation (10% tax over 1 lakh of LTCG), which makes it reasonably popular for holding periods less than three years (the threshold for debt long term capital gains).
-There are two things that investors need to keep in mind
+Arbitrage funds are hybrid mutual funds that try to profit from pricing discrepancies in the equity cash and futures markets.
+They have equity-like taxation (10% tax over 1 lakh of LTCG), which makes them reasonably popular for short holding periods.
+There are two things that investors need to keep in mind:

-• SEBI allows 35% of the fund portfolio in debt instruments which require usual debt fund due diligence
+• SEBI allows 35% of the fund portfolio in debt instruments that require the usual debt fund due diligence

 Target maturity debt funds